001-lovely-singh/001-lovely-singh/README.md

 ## Hi there 👋

-I'm Love Kumar, a passionate developer from India.
+I'm Love, a passionate developer from India.

 I love building real-world applications that actually solve problems.